Winlink 2000 Communications

 Enhanced Digital Messaging for Amateur Radio

-Winlink 2000 is the use of amateur radio and digital technologies to create an emergency radio/packet/telnet/internet communication system.
+Winlink 2000 is the use of amateur radio and emerging technologies to create an emergency packet/telnet communication system.

 The American Radio Relay League (ARRL) Board of Directors adopted the Winlink 2000 digital radio email messaging system for use by its Amateur Radio Emergency Service (ARES)® during its July 2004 meeting.